what is bartending

 What is Bartending?

-When I searched for “What is Bartending,” the first few results were about how to make and serve drinks, collect money, do inventory, and of course, few offers for crash courses on becoming the most incredible mixologist out there, in no time.
+When I searched for “What is Bartending,” the first few results were about how to make and serve drinks, collect money, do inventory, and a few offers for crash courses on becoming the most incredible mixologist out there in no time.

-There is no doubt that all the duties mentioned above are an essential part of the bartender’s job description and expectations but is that all the bartender is, a button pusher, another job until something better comes along.
+All the abovementioned duties are essential to the bartender’s job description and expectations.
+Still, all the bartenders are button pushers; it’s another job until something better comes.
 I hope not.

-Being human, though, my other self – cast natural doubt over my beliefs of bartending being a craft.
-To paraphrase Shakespeare loosely, to be crafty or not to be crafty, I decided to go back in no so distant time and see what our predecessors thought of what it took and what were the expectations to be a bartender.
+Being human, though, my other self – cast natural doubt over my beliefs that bartending is a craft.
+To paraphrase Shakespeare loosely, to be crafty or not to be crafty, I decided to go back in distant times and see what our predecessors thought of what it took and what the expectations were to be a bartender.

 A while ago, I came across extensive bar book collections dating back to the late 1700s.
-I usually spent considerable time looking at recipes and how bartenders made their drinks until I realized the recipes were not an essential part of the books.
+I usually spent considerable time looking at recipes and how bartenders made their drinks until I realized the recipes were not essential to the books.

-The first few pages of some of these books were equally, if not more important for the development, and the appreciation of the craft of bartending, so I decided to see what their expectations for barkeepers were at that time, the 1850s to the 1950s.
+The first few pages of some of these books were equally, if not more, necessary for the development and appreciation of the craft of bartending, so I decided to see what their expectations for barkeepers were from the 1850s to the 1950s.

-I intended to see if one was to create “Tips and Hints Manual for Bartenders,” using the 1800s to the early 1950s standards and expectations, will their criteria be still applicable in our time.
+If one were to create a “Tips and Hints Manual for Bartenders,” using the standards and expectations of the 1800s to the early 1950s, would their criteria still apply in our time?

 Are we better, worse, or the same as them in our perception of what it takes to be a bartender?

-No, I’m not talking about the technical side of our job, mixing, shaking, etc.; I’m talking about appearance, love of what you do, positive attitude, and respect for the craft.
+No, I’m not talking about the technical side of our job, mixing, shaking, etc.; I’m speaking about the appearance, love of what you do, positive attitude, and respect for the craft.

 How to treat a patron, Rules, and Hints for bartenders, Bar prep and serving, and Don'ts.